Ankita-Kharde/goibibo-pytest-automation/README.md

+Goibibo Flight Booking Automation - Test Suite
+This project automates the end-to-end flight booking process on the Goibibo platform using **Python**, **Pytest**, and **Selenium WebDriver**.

 Key Test Scenarios Covered
-1. Launch Application
+Launch Application
-•	Open the Goibibo website
+- Open the **Goibibo** website
-•	Verify page load and availability of flight booking section
+- Verify the homepage is loaded and the **flight booking section** is visible

-2. Select Flight Search Criteria
+🔍 Select Flight Search Criteria
-•	Choose source and destination cities
+- Enter source and destination cities
-•	Select departure and return dates using the date picker
+- Select departure and return dates via the **date picker**
-•	Specify number of travelers
+- Specify the number of travelers

-3. Execute Search
+🔎 Execute Search
-•	Click the search button
+- Click on the **Search** button
-•	Wait for the flight results to load completely
+- Wait for the **flight results** page to load completely

-4. Apply Filters
+🎯 Apply Filters
-•	One-stop filter: Select to display only one-stop flights
+- **One-stop filter**: Select to view only one-stop flights
-•	Airline filter: Choose specific airlines to filter flight results
+- **Airline filter**: Choose specific airlines (e.g., Indigo, Air India)
-•	Validate that flight listings are updated accordingly
+- Validate that the flight list is updated according to the applied filters

-5. Flight List Validation
+📋 Flight List Validation
-•	Ensure displayed flights match the applied filters
+- Ensure that the displayed flights match the selected filters
-•	Capture flight details like name, timing, and price for assertion
+- Capture and log flight details such as:
-________________________________________
+  - Flight name
+  - Departure and arrival time
+  - Price and duration

+---

 Tools & Technologies Used

-•	Python with Pytest for scripting and test execution
+- **Python** with **Pytest** for writing and executing test cases
-•	Selenium WebDriver for browser automation
+- **Selenium WebDriver** for automating browser interactions
-•	ChromeDriver for interacting with the Chrome browser
+- **ChromeDriver** for communication with the Chrome browser
-•	Pytest fixtures to manage setup and teardown
+- **Pytest Fixtures** for structured setup and teardown
-•	Custom utility functions to interact with dynamic UI elements (date picker, filters, etc.)
+- **Custom Utility Functions** for:
+  - Interacting with the date picker
+  - Validating filter selections
+  - Extracting flight data dynamically